alright-alright/BYOAI/README.md

 ### Expand Model Library
 - Identify and integrate more interesting AI models to showcase the versatility of BYOAI.
-- Index the TensorFlow library to make it easily accessible and usable within the BYOAI system.
+- Index the TensorFlow library next.

 ### Modular Model Bundling
 - Develop a method to bundle multiple models together into new modular models.